AlienEngineer/scale_framework/scale_framework/README.md

 Features must expose a `FeatureModule` or `FeatureCluster` to be used by the App.
 These are their IOC Containers:

+### Feature Module

+A feature module should contain all dependencies that our feature requires.

 Example code for `FeatureModule` from `feature_1`:
 ```dart
 class GarageModule implements FeatureModule {